nterreri/thesis/report/chapter1.md

 attention over the last year (numerous articles among which: The Economist, 2016;
 Berger, 2016; Knowledge@Wharton, 2016; Finextra Research, 2016; Yuan, 2016; French, 2016).
-With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces (Viv Labs, 2016; Dillet, 2016).
+With applications of artificial intelligence being applied to natural language inputs for different purposes, including general purpose mobile device interfaces (Viv Labs, 2016; Dillet, 2016).
 Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" (AIaaS) products.
 Among these are BloomsburyAI and other companies such as